arunkbabu-l7/Kafka/README.md

 <p>

-- Make sure you are navigated inside the bin/windows directory.
+- Make sure you are inside the bin/windows directory of Kafka Confluent distribution.

 ## Start Zookeeper and Kafka Broker